QMonkey/monkey-nvim/README.md

 Leader+Leader+s    Open a horizontal split with given file path in current window Leader+Leader+v    Open a vertical split with given file path in current window

-Ctrl+h      Jump to the left split
-Ctrl+j      Jump to the below split
-Ctrl+k      Jump to the above split
-Ctrl+l      Jump to the right split
-Leader+z    Toggle zoom
+Alt+h      Jump to the left split (normal, insert and terminal mode) Alt+j      Jump to the below split (normal, insert and terminal mode) Alt+k      Jump to the above split (normal, insert and terminal mode) Alt+l      Jump to the right split (normal, insert and terminal mode) Ctrl+h     Jump to the left split (normal-mode alias) Ctrl+j     Jump to the below split (normal-mode alias) Ctrl+k     Jump to the above split (normal-mode alias) Ctrl+l     Jump to the right split (normal-mode alias) Leader+z   Toggle zoom
 ```

 #### 1.5 Tab